Takahashi Lambda's style code.

 COLUMNFASHION

 Style is not just about wearing clothes stylishly.
 It is something that can only be shaped by knowing the history and culture of the clothing itself, as well as the atmosphere of the times that it is associated with, and assimilating it in one's own way.
-In this series, we will unravel the background of this style using the personal belongings and styling of stylist Takahashi Lambda as clues.
+In this series, we will unravel the background of style using stylist Takahashi Lambda's personal belongings and how he wears them as clues.
 The first theme is the stadium jacket.

 A neutral style that combines American and European influences.